"Anywhere where my child is understood as an individual and loved feels like love for me, as well"

 Janet is the executive director of Horse and Buddy.
-She has been involved with therapeutic riding for almost 20 years.
-Her background is in the corporate world, working for IBM for almost 30 years before leaving in 2016 to run Horse and Buddy full time.
+She has been in this position for over 20 years.
+Her background is in the corporate world; she worked for IBM for almost 30 years before leaving in 2016 to run Horse and Buddy full time.
 She has an BS in Computer Science and an MBA from Duke.
-Janet lives on her farm in Siler City with her two horses, 2 miniature donkeys, 3 dogs, 2 cats, and her impulsive purchase: Matilda the Pig.
+Janet lives on her farm in Siler City with her horse, 2 miniature donkeys, 3 dogs, 2 cats, and her impulsive purchase: Matilda the Pig.
 In her spare time, she likes to work on her farm and drive her tractor.

 Holly is our Program Director.
 She is an Occupational Therapist, a PATH registered instructor, and a PATH Mentor.
 Holly earned her BS in OT at Tufts University in Medford , MA.
 She worked for 10 years in a pediatric rehab hospital in NJ before moving to NC in 1997.
 Holly has been riding since age 9.
 She has been with our program since 2002, first as a volunteer and now as Program Director and instructor.
 Holly also works part time for a local pediatric therapy practice and sees a few OT clients, doing Hippotherapy, at the barn.
 She is married to Joe and has 3 daughters (who sometimes volunteer with Horse and Buddy).

 Rosa began her time with Horse and Buddy in 2006 as a volunteer.
 Impressed by the benefits the program provided to the riders, she became a PATH Registered Instructor.
-By day Rosa is a Healthcare Billing Manager and lives in Durham with her husband, son, and four-legged boys.
-Rosa enjoys leaving the office behind to be outside and at the barn, bringing her background of working with children and horse experience to the program.
+She lives in Chapel Hill with her husband, son, and pets.
+Rosa loves to be outside and at the barn, bringing her background of working with children and horse experience to the program.
 In addition to her instructor duties, she also serves as our Silver Saddles Coordinator.

 Melissa is a registered PATH instructor.
 She began volunteering back in 2004 at Horse and Buddy, and fell in love with the program.
 When she left for college at UNC-Asheville, she found another program in the Asheville area to volunteer with, but missed Horse and Buddy.
 After graduating, she moved back to the area and returned to Horse and Buddy.
 She is so glad to be part of the H&B "family", and loves every second with the children!
 Outside of Horse and Buddy, she spends her free time reading books and working on a research project through which she hopes to have a few articles and perhaps a book published.